ESIPFed/esds-community-guide/README.md

 ### Deploy

-This guide is deployed to [GitHub Pages](https://pages.github.com/)at
+This guide is deployed to [GitHub Pages](https://pages.github.com/) at
 <https://ESIPFed.github.io/esds-community-guide/>.
 The website is served out of the
 special `gh-pages` branch of this repository and deployment is handled automatically with the [`deploy_to_github_io.yml`](.github/workflows/deploy_to_github_io.yml)